At FOSS4G 2011, I gave a workshop on Deploying Map Services on Amazon Web Services. The materials are here: https://github.com/spara/aws_foss4g_2011

 $ sudo make install

 3. Download and install geos and proj libraries.
 The ruby gem rgeo requires geos and proj.
-While it is possible to build rgeo against the Kyng Chaos Frameworks, it's far easier to install these libraries using brew.
+While it is possible to build rgeo against the Kyng Chaos Frameworks, it's far easier to install these libraries using brew.$ brew install geos

 $ brew intall proj